Danube River Cruise

 Depart London Heathrow 0855 on British Airways, arriving Munich 1150.
 Transfer to Passau and board MS Symphonie.
 Welcome drink and introduction to the cruise.
 MS Symphonie cruises to Melk.

-‘Bach before breakfast’ followed by morning visits in Esztergom, including the basilica and treasury.
+‘Bach before breakfast’ followed by morning lecture.
+Visits in Esztergom, including the basilica and treasury.
 Afternoon lecture as MS Symphonie cruises to Budapest.
-Evening piano recital.
+Evening piano recital with John Bryden.

-Budapest Free morning in Budapest.
-Afternoon lecture on board as MS Symphonie cruises to Bratislava.
-Evening piano recital.
+Continuation of visits in the city.
+Afternoon lecture on board as MS Symphonie cruises to Bratislava, followed by lecture-recital with Emilie Capulet.

 Walking tour of Bratislava Old Town before MS Symphonie cruises to Vienna.
-Afternoon lecture-recital and free time.
+Afternoon lecture and free time.

-Morning visit to the Belvedere Palace, followed by a free afternoon.
+Visit to the Belvedere Palace and optional visit to the Museum of Applied Arts.
 Evening performance at Vienna State Opera (subject to confirmation).
 MS Symphonie cruises to Melk.

 Morning visit to Artstetten Castle (last residence of Archduke Franz Ferdinand and his wife).
-Afternoon lecture as MS Symphonie cruises to Passau.
+Afternoon song recital with Judy Brown (soprano) and Nicholas Wearne (piano) as MS Symphonie cruises to Passau.
 Farewell gala dinner, with after dinner music.